 After noticing that many students rely on the same few to answer the teacher's questions, I wanted to increase student participation through interactive read aloud experiences by having them talk with a partner and as a whole group.
 Some of the many sources that influenced my thinking included Douglas Barnes, Lucy Calkins, Brian Cambourne, Mem Fox, and Kathryn Mitchell Pierce.
 Within my Kindergarten class I gave each child a partner.
 I then taught a speaking or listening skill that was then applied as I read a story and paused to illicit conversations.
 The results showed an increase in the physical, conversational, and content of their discussions with a partner.
 However, when it came to applying those skills in a whole group, setting many of their social skills disappeared.

 McDowell, Janet Isabelle, "Interactive read aloud with accountable talk in kindergarten" (2007).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2005.